Welcome to Career Services!

 Find Us On Campus

-We are located in Starvaggi Hall behind the Cashier’s Desk, or call us at
+We are located in Starvaggi Hall on the top floor.
+Visit us in person or call us at

 740-284-5251.